 Explore more Cloud deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Cloud.
-These resources below were developed by management consulting firms and Cloud subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Cloud templates below that were developed by management consulting firms and Cloud subject matter experts.

 Ensuring a balance between cost and performance is paramount for executives considering a move to the cloud.
 With concerns of runaway costs associated with cloud adoption, it is essential to implement cost governance and optimization practices from the outset.
 A report by Gartner predicts that through 2024, 60% of infrastructure and operations leaders will encounter public cloud cost overruns which could have been avoided with a robust cloud management strategy.
 To address this, organizations should employ a continuous cost optimization process, which includes regular reviews of cloud usage and expenses, selecting the right mix of reserved and on-demand instances, and employing auto-scaling to adjust resources in response to workload demands.
 Additionally, investing in cloud cost management tools and services can provide granular visibility into cloud spend, enabling more informed decision-making.